mohamedali020/AI-based-Dental-X-ray-Analysis-using-Custom-UNet-Segmentation-with-VGG19-Backbone/README.md

 ## 🔭 Future Work & Developments

-- **Speed Optimizations:** Reduce computational cost via model trimming or quantization.
-- **Smart Imaging:** Automatically enhance low-quality X-rays (denoising, resolution upscaling).
-- **Multi-class Segmentation:** Use Mask R‑CNN or multiclass U-Net for identifying tooth types.
-- **Motion/Shadow Correction:** Handle real-world X-ray artifacts.
-- **Clinical Integration:** Incorporate dentist feedback into model refinement.
+**1- Addressing Imbalanced Data**

+To tackle data imbalance, I plan to acquire a well-annotated, balanced multi-class segmentation dataset with sufficient samples per class to enhance model performance.
+I will also apply advanced data augmentation techniques tailored for multi-class segmentation to boost minority class representation.
+Additionally, I aim to explore weighted loss functions or oversampling strategies to improve training on imbalanced data for my dental X-ray application.

+**2- High-Quality Dental X-ray Images**

+To improve segmentation accuracy, I will source a dataset with high-resolution dental X-ray images and precise annotations, ensuring clear details and minimal noise.
+I plan to use advanced imaging techniques, like high-definition X-ray systems, and implement quality control to validate image and annotation integrity before training.
+These steps will enhance the model's performance for dental X-ray segmentation.

+**3- During practical evaluation**

+I noticed that the model was able to identify the problem areas in general, but it was unable to separate each problem.
+Plus, I needed to achieve higher accuracy.
+Therefore, the next step is to experiment with instance segmentation, and the experiment will be with YOLOv11-seg, which combines object detection and instance segmentation.

 ---

 ##  Conclusion

-This project demonstrates the potential of deep learning—specifically U-Net with a VGG16 backbone—in the field of dental image analysis.
+This project demonstrates the potential of deep learning—specifically U-Net with a VGG19 backbone—in the field of dental image analysis.
 Automating the segmentation of dental X-rays provides a foundation for developing intelligent tools to support dentists in diagnosis, treatment planning, and patient communication.
 With further improvements and integration into real-world systems, such models can contribute to faster, more accurate, and more accessible dental care.